-- \Rightarrow Continued to work with Department for Transport and Highways England to respond to and inform their Roads Investment Strategy (2020-2025); - \Rightarrow Integrated the programme with other internal programmes and delivery agencies; - \Rightarrow Continued to work with the Department for Transport and Highways England on the three northern Strategic Road Studies: Trans Pennine Tunnel (including the Wider Transport Connectivity Assessment); Manchester North West Quadrant; and Northern Trans Pennine Routes (A66/A685 and the A69); and - ⇒ Worked with the Department for Transport and our partners to respond to the consultation on the Major Road Network for England.
+- \Rightarrow Continued to work with Department for Transport and Highways England to respond to and inform their second Roads Investment Strategy (2020-2025); - \Rightarrow Integrated the programme with other internal programmes and delivery agencies; - \Rightarrow Continued to work with the Department for Transport and Highways England on the three northern Strategic Road Studies: Trans Pennine Tunnel (including the Wider Transport Connectivity Assessment); Manchester North West Quadrant; and Northern Trans Pennine Routes (A66/A685 and the A69); and - ⇒ Worked with the Department for Transport and our partners to respond to the consultation on the Major Road Network for England.

-- \Rightarrow Complete the SOBC for the Trans-Pennine Tunnel / WTCA studies and agree the next stages of development. - → Finalise and adopt a Major Roads Report to inform the Long-Term TfN Investment Programme in 2020; - and have greater influence on the DfT Road Investment Strategy (RIS) and Major Roads Network (MRN) investment programmes; - to the development of OBCs for the A66 dualling and Manchester NWQ Strategic Road Studies; and - \Rightarrow Explore new opportunities to work with and have greater influence on the A66 dualling and Manchester NWQ Strategic Road Studies; and
+- \Rightarrow Complete the SOBC for the Trans-Pennine Tunnel / WTCA studies and agree the next stages of development. - \Rightarrow Finalise and adopt a Major Roads Report to inform the review of the TfN Investment Programme in 2020; - and have greater influence on the DfT Road Investment Strategy (RIS) and Major Roads Network (MRN) investment programmes; - \Rightarrow Represent the North's position in relation to the development of OBCs for the A66 dualling and Manchester NWQ Strategic Road Studies, working collaboratively with partners.